Pneumothorax

-A pneumothorax is an abnormal collection of air in the pleural space between the lung and the chest wall.
+A pneumothorax is collection of air in the pleural space between the lung and the chest wall.
 Symptoms typically include sudden onset of sharp, one-sided chest pain and shortness of breath.
-In a minority of cases, a one-way valve is formed by an area of damaged tissue, and the amount of air in the space between chest wall and lungs increases; this is called a tension pneumothorax.
+In a minority of cases, a one-way valve is formed by an area of damaged tissue, in which case the air pressure in the space between chest wall and lungs can be higher; this has been historically referred to as a tension pneumothorax, although its existence among spontaneous episodes is a matter of debate.
 This can cause a steadily worsening oxygen shortage and low blood pressure.
-This leads to a type of shock called obstructive shock, which can be fatal unless reversed.
+This could lead to a type of shock called obstructive shock, which could be fatal unless reversed.
 Very rarely, both lungs may be affected by a pneumothorax.
 It is often called a "collapsed lung", although that term may also refer to atelectasis.

 A primary spontaneous pneumothorax is one that occurs without an apparent cause and in the absence of significant lung disease.
+Its occurrence is fundamentally a nuisance.
 A secondary spontaneous pneumothorax occurs in the presence of existing lung disease.
 Smoking increases the risk of primary spontaneous pneumothorax, while the main underlying causes for secondary pneumothorax are COPD, asthma, and tuberculosis.
 A traumatic pneumothorax can develop from physical trauma to the chest (including a blast injury) or from a complication of a healthcare intervention.

 Diagnosis of a pneumothorax by physical examination alone can be difficult (particularly in smaller pneumothoraces).
 A chest X-ray, computed tomography (CT) scan, or ultrasound is usually used to confirm its presence.
 Other conditions that can result in similar symptoms include a hemothorax (buildup of blood in the pleural space), pulmonary embolism, and heart attack.
 A large bulla may look similar on a chest X-ray.

 A small spontaneous pneumothorax will typically resolve without treatment and requires only monitoring.
 This approach may be most appropriate in people who have no underlying lung disease.
 In a larger pneumothorax, or if there is shortness of breath, the air may be removed with a syringe or a chest tube connected to a one-way valve system.
 Occasionally, surgery may be required if tube drainage is unsuccessful, or as a preventive measure, if there have been repeated episodes.
 The surgical treatments usually involve pleurodesis (in which the layers of pleura are induced to stick together) or pleurectomy (the surgical removal of pleural membranes).
+Conservative management of primary spontaneous pneumothorax is noninferior to interventional management, with a lower risk of serious adverse events.
 About 17–23 cases of pneumothorax occur per 100,000 people per year.
 They are more common in men than women.